bwv988/coursera-stanford-ml/README.md

 # coursera-stanford-ml

-Coursera Stanford Machine Learning Course Repo
+My solutions to the Coursera Stanford Machine Learning Course.